-The vehicle converter is liable for the compliance with local legal requirements relating to partitions and window protection grilles.
-Furthermore, the vehicle converter is liable for compliance with the legal requirements on load limitation for partitions that do not originate from Volkswagen.
+The Converter is liable for the compliance with local legal requirements relating to partitions and window protection grilles.
+Furthermore, the Converter is liable for compliance with the legal requirements on load limitation for partitions that do not originate from Volkswagen.

-Volkswagen standard bulkheads allow a small amount of play between the bulkhead and the body to compensate for natural body deformations and allow air circulation between the cab and the load compartment in the rear by means of the blower.
+Volkswagen standard partitions allow a small amount of play between the partition and the body to compensate for natural body deformations and allow air circulation between the cab and the load compartment in the rear by means of the blower.

-Air circulation and body deformation must also be taken into account when using an alternative bulkhead.
+Air circulation and body deformation must also be taken into account when using an alternative partition.
 It is not recommended to shorten the seat adjustment distance on the driver and front passenger seats.

-The following figures show the standard mounting points for the bulkhead on the B-pillar.
+The following figures show the standard mounting points for the partition on the B-pillar.
 These are standard welding nuts for M6.
-They can be used to fasten retrofitted Volkswagen bulkheads.
+They can be used to fasten retrofitted Volkswagen partitions.